F.C. Motagua

-Club de Fútbol Motagua ([moˈtaɣwa]), formerly Club Deportivo Motagua up to 2017, is an association football club, located in Tegucigalpa, capital of Honduras.
+Club de Fútbol Motagua ([moˈtaɣwa]), formerly Club Deportivo Motagua up to 2017, is a professional association football club, located in Tegucigalpa, capital of Honduras.

 F.C.
 Motagua was founded as Club Deportivo Motagua on 29 August 1928.
 The club competes in the Honduran top division playing its home games at the Estadio Nacional Chelato Uclés.
 The club is one of the most successful and renowned in Honduras.

 History

 The club was founded on 29 August 1928.
 Three previous clubs, América, Honduras Atlética and Águila, were in the process of falling apart.
 Marco Antonio Ponce and Marco Antonio Rosa called a meeting and proposed that the clubs unite to form a new club, Motagua (named for a nearby river).
 After the success of the meeting, a board of directors was appointed.

-The first game, played on 25 November 1928 was against Tejeros del España at La Isla.
-Constantine Gálvez "Tatino" was the captain and Daniel Bustillo the manager.
+The first game was played on 25 November 1928, against Tejeros del España at La Isla.
+Constantine Gálvez "Tatino" was the captain and Daniel Bustillo was the manager.
 The team fought to a 1–1 draw.

 The first international game was played on 9 April 1939 against Costa Rican side Orión at the San Felipe field in Tegucigalpa; Motagua were managed by Honduran coach Lurio Martínez and won the match 3–0 with three goals from "Gorgojo" Ramos.